maim-lain/schooloflust/walkthrough.md

 - Natalie -> Hypnotise
 - *Completed sidequest: Hypno Natalie #1*
 - *New sidequest: Hypno Natalie #2*
+- Drink Soda drinks from your inventory until you arousal is 9 or lower, then stop drinking them
 - Bed -> Save game
-- Go out the back door then go inside the garage and use the elevator
+- Go out the back door -> Garage -> Elevator

 ---

 ### The Hole:
 - Explore all the rooms on Floor 2, break all the vases, and open all the chests
-  - Using an antiandrogen will remove 30 arousal so use two once you get off the elevator
+  - Using an antiandrogen will remove 30-50 arousal, but try not to use them if you don't need to
-  - It's possible to clear the floor without taking any damage but I'll assume you took 30 damage while fighting and needed to use another antiandrogen to heal
   - A good strategy for exploring the floor is to go counterclockwise around the map
   - I'd recommend starting by going: Left -> Down -> Left, because in the third room a girl will charge at you as soon as you enter the room so it's best to go there when you start so you aren't caught off guard later
 - When you've explored everywhere leave Floor 2 by using the elevator (Received magic book volume 2)